benders5e/benders5e/phb/classes/airbender.md

 At 5th level, you specialize in one of the following aspects of airbending: advanced airbending, spirituality, or offense.
 Your abilities are described in the specialization section at the end of this class description. <!--This specialization grants you a new feature at 5th level, and again at 8th, 12th, and 17th level.-->

 ### Cloudbending
 At 6th level, you gain the ability to bend clouds.
-Once per long rest, you can concentrate on reshaping clouds for a period of time up to 1 hour.
-During this time, you spend your Action on every turn cloudbending and cannot use it to attack or take any other actions.
+While concentrating, you can reshape clouds within your normal range as you wish (for a period of time up to 1 hour).
+As soon as you break concentration, the cloud formations begin to drift apart and return to their natural shapes.
+While cloudbending, you spend your Action on every turn maintaining the clouds' shapes and cannot attack or take any other actions.

 ### Shunt
 At 9th level, you can use your reaction to push your allies out of harm's way.
 You use your Be the Leaf ability for this, and it counts as one of your uses per long rest.